26 Great Novels About Gardens

 The Book Girls Say…

-Many readers have assumed that Lisa See would write a sequel to this modern historical fiction, but the author has stated in numerous interviews that no sequel is planned.
+Many readers have assumed that Lisa See would write a sequel to this modern read that feels like historical fiction, but the author has stated in numerous interviews that no sequel is planned.
 Nonetheless, reviews consider this among the best fiction set in China, and it is consistently highly rated by Book Girls’ Guide readers.

 Garden Spells book cover